Kōji Kitao: Personal life and death

 In 2013, Kitao was diagnosed with kidney disease.

 On March 29, 2019, his wife announced that Kitao had died on February 10 from chronic renal failure at the age of 55.
-She said in a television interview in June 2019 that her husband had also suffered from diabetes and she refused doctor's advice that he have a double leg amputation, instead nursing him at home with their daughter.
+She said in a television interview in June 2019 that her husband had also suffered from diabetes and he refused doctor's advice that he have a double leg amputation, instead nursing him at home with their daughter.